TadghW/workspace-container/README.md

 6. Replace the network address in `start-workspace.sh` and `refresh-workspace.sh` with the address you intend to use
 7. Run `build-workspace-image.sh` and `start-workspace.sh` - (or one-shot it with `refresh-workspace.sh`!)

-## Notes
-- `sshd` is the container entrypoint and `start-workspace.sh` and `refresh-workspace.sh` assume you want port forwarding for easy access - but you can attach with `attach-to-workspace.sh` if you want to run locally
-- `sshd` is run with flags `-D -e` and will pipe logs to stderr - if you run into issues accessing the workspace over SSH check the logs from the host with `sudo podman logs workspace-container`
-- `start-workspace.sh` and `refresh-workspace.sh` rw mount the host's ~/projects folder because that's where I expect to work, that's not a magic folder just my personal convention
-- There's a loop in `start-workspace.sh` and `refresh-workspace.sh` that looks for id_rsa and id_ed25519 keys on the host to ro mount to the container.
-If you have another key type you want mounted add it to line 8 (`for key in id_ed25519... rsa; do`).

 ## Customise!

 To customise the workspace: